JacquelineKeintzel/SOMA/README.md

 - *afsad1* : ssh user@afsad1.kek.jp
 - *alsad1* : ssh user@alsad1.kek.jp

 SAD can be run using */SAD/bin/gs -env skekb* from the command line.

+## How to get TbT measurement data

 Measurement files are stored in the following repository and should be copied to the personal folder:
 - In alsad1: */nfs/sadstorage-ldata/SuperKEKB/KCG/SAD/BM/TBT/data/2024/02/06*
 - In afsad1: */ldata/SuperKEKB/KCG/SAD/BM/TBT/data/2024/02/06*

+## How to get chromaticity data

 Chromaticity files are stored in the following repository and should be copied to the personal folder:
 */ldata/SuperKEKB/KCG/LER/SXP/2024/02/*

+## How to get a lattice

 To get the SAD lattice which is used at a specific measurement acquisition time run *extract\_sadlattice.sad* from the command line.
 Please note that the ring (HER or LER) and the measurement file for which the lattice should be extracted must be changed lines 2, 7 and 13.
-**<WARNING>**: This only works on afsad1!
+***WARNING***: This is only tested on afsad1!
+***WARNING***: Without the correct lattice the convesion to sdds will not work!

+## How to get beam currents

 To extract beam current in a specific time interval, run the following command:
 */usr/local/bin/kblogrdc -t 20210222190000-20210222194300d1 -r BMLDCCT:CURRENT, MHDCCT:CURRENT -f 'kaleida' BM/DCCT > cur_2021_02_22_19_40_00.txt*

+## How to get COD measurement files

 This code allows to extract measurements obtained from Closed Orbit Distortion (COD) and converts them to a twiss-file.